 As you can see, I had the weird hospital socklets and stockings on.
 The compression stockings help reduce the chance of a blood clot forming in your legs, and reduce swelling.
 You can see from this photo that my left leg, from which a vein had been harvested, was definitely bigger than my right

 And that’s it.
 The next phase is about getting back to full fitness, work and leading a full life.
 I surprised myself, and I’ll share more soon.
 I’m planning to discuss stress, work-life balance, family and a few more things.
 And this blog may even come back to life a little bit.
-I’m bored of helping Facebook and friends to keep their content populated with content that is then lost in a silo.
+I’m bored of helping Facebook and friends to keep their platforms populated with content that is then lost in a silo.
 Longer writing definitely has a place.
 Please feel free to join me here.